Training pediatric pharmacy specialists

 PGY2 Pediatric Residency Program

-The PGY2 Pediatric Specialty Pharmacy Residency at Palmetto Health Children's Hospital is a unique program that tailors its design every year, depending on the current resident’s prior pediatric knowledge/experiences and specific pediatric specialty interests.
+The PGY2 Pediatric Specialty Pharmacy Residency Program at Prisma Health Children's Hospital–Midlands is a unique program that tailors its design every year to the current resident’s prior pediatric knowledge/experiences and specific pediatric specialty interests.
 Whether our residents have limited pediatric experiences or are PGY1 graduates from another children’s hospital, our goal is the same: we aim to ensure that our graduates maximize their pediatric experiences and education in order to become specialists in pediatric clinical pharmacy.

 All PGY2 residency graduates exit our program equipped to be fully-integrated members of the interdisciplinary pediatric medical team, able to make complex medication recommendations in this unique patient population.
 Our training focuses on developing the resident with capabilities to understand a wide range of diseases and disorders that occur in patients from the neonatal period to adolescents.
 Graduates are experienced in clinical pediatric research and excel in their ability to teach other health professionals (including student health professionals).
 They also acquire the experience necessary to exercise leadership of pediatric pharmacy practice in the health system.